A Complete Guide to HTMX + .NET Minimal APIs

 Let’s break this down

-from an element with the identifier ofloading
+3. remove .d-none from #loading Remove the class .d-none from an element with the identifier of loading.

-wait for 5 seconds.finally
+4. wait 5s wait for 5 seconds.

-to the element with the identifier ofloading
+7. add .d-none to #loading Add the class .d-none to the element with the identifier of loading.

 Testing